flojoy-ai/docs/docs/instruments-wiki/Digital Attenuator/LDA-302P-HN/LDA-302P-HN.md

 # Connect to the LDA-302P-HN Digital Attenuator
 lda = LDA('lda', serial_number=302, dll_path='path/to/dll')

-# Add the LDA to the station
+# Add the LDA instrument to the station
 station.add_component(lda)

-# Print the IDN of the LDA
+# Print the instrument's IDN information
 print(lda.get_idn())

-# Set the attenuation to 10 dB on channel 1
+# Set the attenuation to 10 dB
-lda.ch1.attenuation(10)
+lda.attenuation(10)

-# Close the connection to the LDA
+# Close the connection to the instrument
 lda.close()
 ```

-Make sure to replace `'path/to/dll'` with the actual path to the DLL file for the LDA-302P-HN Digital Attenuator.
+Make sure to replace `'path/to/dll'` with the actual path to the DLL file for the LDA instrument.

 </TabItem>
 </Tabs>